-Voice Over for iPhone on Such A Site
+Voice Over for iPhone and iPad on Such A Site

 This page is filled with videos, webpage's, and written instructions on using Voice Over for the iPhone and Many apps used not only by people who are visually impaired but by the general fully sighted population.

 This page is posted by Glenda Such, please feel free to write me at firstname.lastname@example.org.